-SENCOs should ensure a detailed application which highlights a child or young person’s needs, provision and impact against progress.
-More information submitted at this stage will ensure a robust decision can be made.
+SENCOs should ensure a detailed application.
+This must highlight a child or young person’s needs.
+It should include provision and impact against progress.
+More information submitted at this stage will mean a robust decision can be made.

 EHC applications should include

-- Action already being taken by the setting to meet each of the child’s SEN;
+- Action being taken by the setting to meet each of the child’s SEN.

-- Where progress has been made, it has only been as the result of much additional intervention and support over and above that which is usually provided;
+- Where progress has been made, it has only been as the result of extra support above what is usually provided.

 - Impact of evidence from clinicians and other health professionals and actions to meet recommendations

-- How QFT has been embedded into classroom, details of modified activities and routines and any reasonable adjustments which have been made.
+- How QFT has been embedded.
+As well as details of modified activities and routines and any reasonable adjustments which have been made.

-- All professional reports should be from within the last 12 months where advice is still active and ongoing.
+- All professional reports from within the last 12 months where advice is still active and ongoing.

-Applications must be completed with detailed evidence to support the request.
-If insufficient evidence is presented, the decision groups may request a deferment while school submit additional information.
-Parents must be shown the completed application in its entirety along with any evidence being used.
+Applications need detailed evidence to support the request.
+If too little evidence is presented, the decision groups may defer.
+This means school will need to submit additional information.
+Parents must be shown the completed application and evidence being used.
 The parents must sign to say they have seen the application and its contents.